RaccoonlabDev/docs/doc/ice/README.md

 ### 4.1.
 Gas throttle

 Gas throttle is responsible for thrust created by an engine.
 The output PWM is linearly controlled by RawCommand.
 The lower and higher borders of duration are defined in corresponding parameters.
 Check correponded parameters in the section [6.5.
-Throttle](#65-throttle).
+Gas throttle](#65-gas-throttle).

 ### 4.2.
+Air throttle

+The main function of the air throttle is to supply and regulate the air flow necessary for the formation of the air-fuel mixture.

+Typically, we want a bit less air during the starting the internal combustion engine.
+It is more fuel costly, but the motor may start easilier.
+Let's call it the `initial` throttle position.

+When the motor is already working, we want to maintain a constant optimal fuel to air ratio.
+In simpliest case it might be just another throttle value called `goal`.

+The idea of the suggested air throttle algorithm is to linearly open the air throttle from the `initial` to the `goal` state for a specific period of time and keep it until the new starter iteration starts.

+Although the default `goal` state is specified in parameters, an operator may speficied the actual `goal` value in real time during preflight checks using `ArrayCommand` message with the index specifed in parameters.

+### 4.3.
 Spark Ignition

 Spark Ignition allows to enable or disable engine.
 It is controlled by a simple GPIO output pin that has 2 states.
 If the value of RawCommand of the corresponding channel is higher than some offset, it will be enabled.
 Otherwise it will be disabled.
 Check correponded parameters in the section [6.2.
 Spark ignition](#62-spark-ignition).

-### 4.3.
+### 4.4.
 Starter

 Starter allows to automatically run an engine.
 It is implemented as GPIO output pin, so it has 2 states.
 If the input channel value is greater than the offset, it will perform an attempt to run an engine with a duration up to a certain time.
 If an attempt is unsuccessful, it will turn off for a certain time (to signalize that it's unsuccessful), and then try again.
 If the median speed for last second is greater than some certain value it will stop attempts.
 Durations and offsets can be set up in parameters.
 Check correponded parameters in the section [6.3.
 Starter](#63-starter)

-### 4.4.
+### 4.5.
 RPM measurement

 This sensor is based on hall-sensor.
 It counts the number of impulses for the last short period of time, filtrate the data, fills the [uavcan.equipment.ice.reciprocating.Status](https://dronecan.github.io/Specification/7._List_of_standard_data_types/#status-4) message and sends it.

-### 4.5.
-Kill switch
+### 4.6.
+TTL

-For the safety reasons, if there is no RawCommand for last 0.5 seconds, the node will set all controlled values to the default states.
+For the safety reasons, if there is no RawCommand for last `cmd_ttl_ms` millisecons, the node will set all controlled values to the default states.
 It means, that that Starter will be turned off, Spark Ignition will be disabled and Gas Throttle will be in the default possition according to the specified in parameters value.

 ## 5. Auxiliary functions description